DIRACGrid/DIRAC/docs/source/UserGuide/GettingStarted/UserJobs/JDLReference/index.rst

     output files in the logical namespace.
 It is the responsibility of the user to make sure that this path is accessible for writing for the user's data.

-3. If multiple output SEs are specified, they will be tried one-by-one for each output file until a successful file upload.
+3. If multiple output SEs are specified, they will be tried one-by-onefor redundancy for each output file until the first successful file upload.
+No more than one replica will be created for each file.